 During the test, candidates wear a helmet, gloves and 50-lb weighted vests, designed to simulate the weight of firefighter personal protective equipment.
 For the stair climb – the first event – candidates will don an additional 25-lb weight, to simulate the carrying of a hose pack into a high-rise fire.

 Candidates will be accompanied by a test proctor, who will call out directions for the test events and score the candidate’s success in real time.

 Each event must be completed exactly as prescribed – if a candidate fails any component of the test, they will fail the entire test.
 Candidates also fail if they do not complete the eight events within the 10-minute, 20-second time limit.

 All CPAT participants must be at least 18 years of age and possess proper government-issued identification.
 CPAT tests must be scheduled online in advance -- test-day registration or rescheduling is not accepted.

-The CPAT testing fee is $150, which includes the test and two optional orientation sessions.
+The CPAT testing fee includes the test and two optional orientation sessions.
 Additional practice days can also be scheduled separately for an additional fee.
 All fees are non-refundable.

 FCTC does not accept reschedule requests on the day of the event.

 Cancellations: All FCTC fees are non-refundable.
 Candidates may cancel their test, but will forfeit their testing fees.

 No-shows: If you do not show up on your scheduled test day, your fee is forfeited.
 If you want to schedule another test day, you will have to pay the full fee again.